 Families will be encouraged to teach their children about health and nutrition and to provide nutritious meals for their families.

+Goals for Other School-Based Activities Designed to Promote Student Wellness

 Wellness Policy guidelines and goals are considered in planning all school-based activities (such as school events, field trips, dances, and assemblies).